 When your child can pass this 5-step test and they reach the appropriate age requirements, they can start riding in the front.
 Here’s the 5-step test that will help you determine when your child is ready for this next step.

 6. If the car is moving, your child should not be.

 I know it’s tempting to get a head start.
-We’re all in a hurry (somehow, always, every time), and we’re practically halfway out the door when we park the car, but make sure those kiddos stay properly buckled until it’s their turn to hop out.
-Car moving = passengers still.
+We’re all in a hurry (somehow, always, every time), and we’re practically halfway into the house by the time we put the car in park, but make sure those kiddos stay properly buckled until it’s their turn to hop out.
+Car moving?
+Passengers buckled.

 7. When it’s time for pickup, don’t drive away until all kids are seated and buckled in properly.